Differential Equations of Genus Four Hyperelliptic $\wp$ Functions: Summary and Discussions

 We have also shown, in the standard form of $\lambda_0=0$, some duality for the set of differential equations, which gives that KdV and another KdV equations always exist for genus being more than two.
 In the standard form of $\lambda_1=0$, there also exist duality for the KP equation for genus three and four.
 We expect that the same expression Eq.(\ref{2e65}) and/or Eq.(\ref{3e47}) will be satisfied for the general genus.

-Since we have KdV, another KdV equation, and $(g-2)$ pieces of KP type differential equation in the standard form of $\lambda_0=0$, where KP type equation is similar to the KdV equation, we expect that genus $g$ hyperelliptic $\wp$ functions have rank $g$ Lie group structure.
-In some special cases, we have given some differential equations for general genus.
-By using our method step by step, we can show other differential equations for general genus.
+Since we have KdV, another KdV equation, and $(g-2)$ pieces of KP type differtial equations in the standard form of $\lambda_0=0$, where KP type equations are similar to the KdV equation, we expect that genus $g$ hyperelliptic $\wp$ functions have rank $g$ Lie group structure.
+Actually, hyperelliptic $\wp$ functions can be defined through hyperelliptic $\vartheta$ functions instead of hyperelliptic curves.
+For the genus two case, hyperelliptic theta functions are written in the form $\vartheta (u_1, u_2;\tau_{11}, \tau_{22}, \tau_{12})$, where $a,b,c,d=0\ \text{or}\ 1/2$.
+If we take the special limit of $\tau_{12} \rightarrow 0$, they reduce to the product of genus one theta functions in the form $\vartheta (u_1, u_2;\tau_{11}, \tau_{22}, 0) =\vartheta (u_1;\tau_{11}) \vartheta (u_2;\tau_{22})$.
+In this special limit, we have two independent one dimensional KdV equations (static KdV equations), which correspond to Eq.(\ref{2e34}) and Eq.(\ref{2e38}).
+As we know that there is an SO(2,1) structure in each one dimensional KdV equation~\cite{Hayashi2}, we have \mbox{SO(2,1) $\otimes$ SO(2,1)} structure in the genus two hyperelliptic $\wp$ functions.
+For the general genus cases, the situation is the same and we expect that there is rank $g$ Lie grroup structure for the genus $g$ hyperelliptic $\wp$ functions.

+In some special cases, we have given some differential equations for general genus by using our method step by step.
+The differential equations of hyperelliptic $\wp$ functions are integrable, then we expect that Lax pairs for these differential equations exist.
+Parshin have succeeded in generalizing the KP hierarchy with the Lax pair~\cite{Parshin}, but it is the genus 0 case, that is, the solution is expressed by polynomial, exponential and trigonometric functions.
+The Lax pair of genus two will contain three potentials, $\wp_{22}(u_1, u_2)$, $\wp_{21}(u_1, u_2)$, and $\wp_{11}(u_1, u_2)$, will give the set of 5 equations but not the single KP equation, so that it seems difficult to construct the Lax pair in this case.